The perfect afternoon in signature Dubai-style

-Spur of the moment picnics are easy to accommodate in Dubai, with an abundance of picturesque and shaded spots to roll out the picnic rug, and restaurants happy to cater to dining out in the great outdoors with delicious menus.
+Spur of the moment picnics are easy to accommodate in Dubai, with an abundance of picturesque and shaded spots to roll out a comfy rug.
+Luckily, there are also plenty of restaurants that want you to take advantage of the beautiful weather.
+Here are just some of the amazing spots for a picnic in the great outdoors, and the restaurants that are happy to cater for dining outside with delicious options ready to go.

 Fancy a picnic by the pool?
-Vida Hotel's Urban Picnic Friday brunch offers a more upmarket take on outdoor dining, with the international restaurant 3in1 putting a gourmet twist on lunchtime staples, pairing them with summery refreshments.
-Cosy up on a poolside cabana built for two and enjoy fresh oysters and prawns, barbecued steaks and burgers, and filled baguettes.
-Pool access is included, in case you fancy a lazy paddle in the shallows after lunch.
+Vida Hotel's Urban Picnic brunch offers a more upmarket take on outdoor dining, right in the centre of the bustling concrete jungle.
+Forget the hassle of planning a picnic when you can walk right into a ready-to-go picnic setting.
+Vida’s Mediterranean restaurant 3in1 puts a gourmet twist on lunchtime staples, pairing them with the perfect refreshments.
+Fill up your basket with goodies before taking it outside into the sunshine.
+You can grab a poolside table or cosy up on a private cabana and enjoy fresh oysters, prawns, barbecued steaks, burgers and filled baguettes.
+Pool access is also included, in case you fancy a lazy paddle in the shallows after lunch.

 Al Qudra Lakes

-Just a short drive from Dubai's city centre, the Al Qudra Lakes is a manmade oasis hidden in the white sand flats, perfect for a private, out-of-town picnic.
-Pack the cooler (the little deli there doesn't do much beyond smoothies and coffee) and picnic while observing the wildlife – falcons, eagles, ducks, swans and the pastel pink flamingos that gather to fish during the winter.
+Just a short drive from Dubai's city centre, the Al Qudra Lakes are a manmade oasis hidden in the white sand flats, perfect for a private, out-of-town picnic.
+Pack the cooler and picnic while observing the wildlife – falcons, eagles, ducks, swans and the pastel pink flamingos that gather to fish during the winter.
 During twilight, native impalas also venture to the water’s edge for a drink.
 Cyclists can take advantage of the pristine cycling track, with road and sand bikes available for rental on-site.
 Stretching 84km, it claims to be the longest designated cycling road in the Middle East.